bio-xyz/BioAgents/README.md

 Your JSON-LD files should follow the scientific metadata schema defined in [`packages/plugin-kg/src/constants/constants.ts`](./packages/plugin-kg/src/constants/constants.ts).
 This schema is based on standard vocabularies such as [schema.org](https://schema.org/), [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/), [FOAF](http://xmlns.com/foaf/0.1/), [BIBO](http://purl.org/ontology/bibo/), and others.

-To convert your science papers from PDF format to this JSON LD format, it's highly recommended you use [BioAgents](https://github.com/bio-xyz/BioAgents/tree/main) (v1) repository, specifically the linked branch.
+To convert your science papers from PDF format to this JSON LD format, it's highly recommended you use [BioAgents](https://github.com/bio-xyz/BioAgents-v1/tree/main) (v1).
 The guide for that is in the readme over there.

 ### Knowledge plugin